-Someone in the group genuinely doesn't know who The Mole is, so they devise a secret test by picking out individuals and giving each one different information.
-The idea is that the loyal members will keep it to themselves, whereas The Mole will pass it on to their boss on the other side.
-By watching what the boss does, the one who started the test can then gauge which information the boss heard and therefore deduce who The Mole is.
-Feeding different stories to different suspects is a classic way to determine which, if any of them, is The Mole.
+- Someone in the group thinks there's a mole but doesn't know who it is, so they devise a Secret Test by picking out individuals and giving each one different information.
+The idea is that the loyal members will keep it to themselves, whereas the mole will pass it on to their boss on the other side.
+By watching what the boss does, the one who started the test can then gauge which information the boss heard and therefore deduce who the mole is.
+Feeding different stories to different suspects is a classic way to determine which, if any of them, is the mole.

 Alternatively, or additionally, seeing which of your enemies reacts as if in possession of a piece of false information determines which of them is the boss, if that is unknown.